Eltertate/Eltertate/README.md

 **`Student of Programming`**

-**I can communicate in 3 languages 🇺🇦Ukrainian 🇺🇸English 🇵🇱Polish**
+**I can communicate in 4 languages 🇺🇦Ukrainian 🇷🇺Russian 🇺🇸English 🇵🇱Polish**